oegea/adp/README.md

 **Heads up!
 This is not an official standard**

 This is not an official standard of any type.
-We've created this as
+We've created this as a personal project, with which create decoupled update systems in a more generic way.
+To make it more familiar to readers, wording is inspired on IETF documents, h

 **How to interprete imperative sentences**